 The program is divided into five courses.
-The Dairy Cattle Nutrition class is offered by Kurt Cotanch and Heather Dann with additional lectures by Rick Grant.
+The Dairy Cattle Nutrition class is offered by Heather Dann with additional lectures by Rick Grant.
 Students learn about forage quality and storage in addition to rumen physiology and metabolism.
 The class is a combination of lectures and labs which include the Dairy Barn and forage storage areas.
-The Field Crops course is offered by Eric Young with assistance from Jake Ashline and a few other guest speakers.
+The Field Crops course is offered by Eric Young.
 Topics covered in this class include CAFO planning, forage production, nutrient management, and crop variety selection.
 The students present weekly agriculture seminars on a variety of topics and are aided by a variety of resources to develop these presentations which are designed to enhance their speaking skills and address areas of interest which may not be covered in class otherwise.
 For the Dairy Management Practicum portion of the program, students have weekly work experience in the Dairy Barn.
 Additionally students visit area farms and evaluate those farm systems and prepare presentations as if they were consultants for those farms.
 Students also participate in a variety of seminars at Miner Institute and other places.
 These field trips away from Miner Institute are important in that some of the highest impact learning comes through the exposure to a bigger, broader view of dairy farming.
 Participation in an agricultural research experience allows students the opportunity to be involved in developing a research proposal with guidance and supervision from a faculty advisor.
 The student will determine the appropriate experimental design and methodology needed to address their study objectives.
 Students will also take part in a series of hands-on research modules where they will learn to collect a variety of types of data, summarize it, and present their results.

 Students embrace the low student-to-staff ratio that this program offers with easy access to many highly qualified experts.
 Our purpose in this program is to prepare the next generation of farm managers and industry professionals.
 Our product is individuals who are well grounded in animal science, business and communications and who are first and foremost, mature, critical thinkers committed to life-long learning to achieve their personal goals.